1monalisa1/06-PyViz/README.md

 ## Pythonic Monopoly

-* When completing the dashboard, I had thought the goal had been to recreate the Dashboard as closely as possible to the one on the original ReadMe file.
-I have also made a few adjustments to labels and formatting to fit the space a bit more closely.
+* *When completing the dashboard, I had thought the goal had been to recreate the Dashboard as closely as possible to the one on the original ReadMe file.
+I have elected to make the following adjustments regarding formatting:*
 * Rebuilt the following 3 charts using hvplot (previously Pandas plot function):
   * Housing Units in San Francisco from 2010 to 2016
   * Average Rent in San Francisco
   * Average Sale Price per Square Foot in San Francisco
 * Capitalized the "N" in neighbor to improve the aesthetics of the following chart:
   * Average Prices by Neighborhood
 * The .mov file was too large so installed the ffmpeg package using Homebrew to convert it to a gif
 * Made adjustments within each chart's code to better fit the dashboard's space.